KebapBoy/spaceventure/README.md

 To play the game simply open the _src/index.html_ file.

-**Browser zoom should be disabled, set to 100%.**
+**Browser zoom should be disabled / set to 100%.**

-Activate switches to disabled lasers and reach the finish (white framed area).
+Activate switches to disabled lasers and reach the finish.
+But be careful and don't touch the red walls!

 ### Controls